MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.1.0/migrate-az-4.1.0.md

 ### `Get-AzOperationalInsightsSavedSearchResult`

-The cmdlet `Get-AzOperationalInsightsSavedSearchResult` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Get-AzOperationalInsightsSavedSearchResult` was not supported by SDK anymore and has been removed.

 ### `Get-AzOperationalInsightsSearchResult`

-The cmdlet `Get-AzOperationalInsightsSearchResult` has been removed and no alias was found for the original cmdlet name.
+The cmdlet `Get-AzOperationalInsightsSearchResult` was not supported by SDK anymore and has been removed.

 ### `Get-AzOperationalInsightsStorageInsight`